anjaliakg17/ProjectCOL870/README.md

 --model = {GIN, GCN}

+## Baselines
-### We adapted base implementation from https://github.com/weihaosong/GUIDE.git and built our framework upon that.
+We adapted base implementation from https://github.com/weihaosong/GUIDE.git and built our framework upon that.
 Baselines can be run from same link.